passkeydeveloper/passkeys.dev/content/en/docs/reference/android.md

 - **Credential Manager** is a new Android Jetpack API that supports multiple sign-in methods, including passkeys, in a single API, thus simplifying the integration for developers.<br><br><a href="https://developer.android.com/training/sign-in/passkeys" target="_blank"><button type="button" class="btn btn-light">Credential Manager API <i class="bi bi-box-arrow-up-right ms-2"></i></button></a>

-- The [Device Public Key (DPK)](../terms#device-public-key-dpk) extension is supported in beta, but is currently gated behind a flag in Chrome.
-Developers can enable `chrome://flags/#enable-experimental-web-platform-features` to experiment with DPK on Android, or on desktop Chrome when using [Cross-Device Authentication](../terms#cross-device-authentication-cda) with an Android device.

 ## Resources

 ### Docs